D1 Hitting Metrics Calculator

 Mechanics are the key [the separator].

-• Good swings will separate prospects as they add strength.
+• Good swings will be the separator as they add strength.

 • At around 160 lbs we start to see this happen.